Pruhsoon/Projects/chrome dino game/ReadMe.md

 How to run this on your machine?

-1. Clone the repo using
+1. Clone the repo using  gh repo clone Pruhsoon/Projects

 2. Open index.html